AlishanKably/Project-03/README.md

 ## Frontend

 The frontend was made up of multiple ```React``` components which used async functions which fetched the API's from the MongoAtlas database.
-An expample of this was to show the individual products that are available on the online store by fetching their unique ID's through ```useEffect()```.
+An example of this was to show the individual products that were available on the online store by fetching their unique ID's through ```useEffect()```.

 ```
 React.useEffect(() => {